somiljain7/predictive-analytics/README.md

 #9 It can happen that a good variable is not added because it is highly correlated with a variable that is already in the model.
 You can test this calculating the correlation between these variables:
 corrcoef(basetable["variable_1"],basetable["variable_2"])[0,1]

+#10 the cumulative gains curve is an evaluation curve that assesses the performance of your model.
+It shows the percentage of targets reached when considering a certain percentage of your population with the highest probability to be target according to your model.

+To construct this curve, you can use the .plot_cumulative_gain() method in the scikitplot module and the matplotlib.pyplot module.
+As for each model evaluation metric or curve, you need the true target values on the one hand and the predictions on the other hand to construct the cumulative gains curve.